History Of The Dakota People In Minnesota

 Lake homeland villages and entire Wakan/"Rum" River Watershed homeland...the

-consequence of French fur trading Europeans instigating fights between the newly arrived band of
+French fur trading Europeans instigated fights between the newly arrived band of

-Ojibwe and the Dakota and also pushing dangerous and addictive substances on them
+Ojibwe and the Mille Lacs Lake Dakota and also pushed dangerous and addictive substances on them,

-guns and gun powder bombs were used to violently force the remaining Dakota from their
+guns and gun powder bombs were used to violently force the remaining unarmed Dakota from their

 Mille Lacs Lake homeland villages.
 And after being forces from their villages